ParisAstronomicalDataCentre/OPUS/docs/index.md

 The `uws_client.py` file can be directly run to test the application on `localhost:8080`.

-With Apache 2 and mod_wsgi, use the script `uws_client/wsgi.py` as explaied above to install the client as is.
+With Apache 2 and mod_wsgi, use the script `uws_client/wsgi.py` as explained above to install the client as is.
 However, one may adapt the web pages to integrate the JavaScript web client to a specific web application.